OpenBrainTrust/Unity-Vosk-Standalone/README.md

  The array that stores the common "dud" words or phrases can be altered to suit whatever Speech Recognition Model you're using.
 We assume the "dud" words would be different in other languages.

  The code has been better commented, or tooltipped in the case of public variables in the Unity Inspector.
+Some of the existing parameters were exposed so you can see the components at work.

+ Prefab for Vosk included.

  The aim was to squeeze a bit more efficiency out of the default Vosk without writing an entire plug-in layer on top for error correction, and without going and buying Recognissimo (good plug-in if you want to spend a bit of money).

 ## No Model In This Repository!
  This repo doesn't contain a Vosk model (bloat, also too many options, you should go pick).
 So again, you'll want to grab a Vosk Model from AlphaCephei at the link above.

+ Place downloaded Vosk Models in the StreamingAssets folder of your Unity Project.
+Target the model with the ModelPath parameter in the VoskSpeechToText component / script.

+ Change dud words to filter out in the VoskResultText component / script with the dudEntryStrings parameter.